AlaskaAirlines/auro/src/CSSCONVENTIONS.md

 # CSS Development Conventions

-The implementation of Orion Web Code Style Sheets uses a naming convention model that will be strictly adhered to throughout this library and compliance is expected for any contributed updates.
+The implementation of Auro CSS uses a naming convention model that will be strictly adhered to throughout this library and compliance is expected for any contributed updates.

 ## Single Responsibility

 Selectors are to follow a rule of **Single Responsibility**, this is to ensure that CSS selectors are not managing overlapping UI responsibilities.
 This is not to be confused with **functional css** or **OOCSS** writing styles.
 The goal of single responsibility in this context is to ensure that the focus of the selector is maintaining scope of the task it is performing.
 Any code that uses selector tree dependency/specificity techniques will be considered non-complaint.

 A term I like to use is a **Pure Selector**.
 Pure Selectors should **NEVER** have a dependency on a parent selector, nor should it have any side-effects when used as a descendant selector.
-Much in the same way pure functions exist in other languages, the desire is the same.
+Much in the same way pure functions exist in other languages, the desire is the same*.

 1. When used, the output/result should always be the same
 1. Produces no side-effects

+*Exception to this rule is in conjunction with the `:host()` selector.

 ### Meets compliance standards